-Leo Kashian enters his fourth season as an assistant coach for the Husson men’s outdoor track & field program in 2019 and currently serves as the sprints and jumps coach.
+Leo Kashian enters his second season as an assistant coach for the Husson men’s indoor track & field program in 2018-19 and currently serves as the sprints and jumps coach.

 Since Husson reestablished it’s men’s track & field program after a 73 year hiatus in 2016, Kashian has guided numerous sprinters and jumpers to multiple school records, conference championships, All-New England and All-Conference honors, and DIII New England cuts, including Zion Gurney and Robenson Saintard who were tabbed as program’s first-ever Conference Rookie of the Year and Track Athlete of the Year winners in 2018.

 Before coming to Husson in the fall of 2015, Kashian spent six seasons as the head girls cross country and boys outdoor coach at Caribou High School and three seasons at Caribou Middle School.

 Prior to moving to the State of Maine, Kashian served as an assistant coach for the Billerica High School girls and boys track & field teams in Billerica, Mass., coaching the jumpers and the throwers from 1983-1985.